 This chapter contains information on the following modules, which may come with your computer, depending on the configuration purchased.
-If you are unsure please contact your service representative.
+If you are unsure please contact your distributor/supplier.

 - Wireless LAN Module

 - Bluetooth & WLAN Combo Module

-- Intel® Rapid Storage Technology

-- Free Fall Data Protection

 - PC Camera Module

 - 3G/4G Module

 - Trusted Platform Module

 The use of any portable electronic transmission devices aboard aircraft is usually prohibited.
-Make sure the WLAN & Bluetooth module(s) are OFF (or the system is in Airplane Mode) if you are using the computer aboard aircraft (see Table 1 - 3, on page 1 - 12).
+Make sure the WLAN & Bluetooth and 3G/4G modules) are OFF if you are using the computer aboard aircraft by putting the system in to Airplane Mode (see Table 1 - 4, on page 1-12).